 In a previous post, I announced that Rhetoric – The Public Speaking Game™ is now available as an app.
 You can read that post here.
-RHETORIC can be played in English, Spanish, French, German and Catalan.
-More languages will be added in 2017.
-And, we will soon be releasing our first major upgrade to the app: the addition […]
+For now, you can play RHETORIC in English, Spanish, French, German and Catalan.
+We will add more languages in the future.
+And, we will soon be releasing our first major upgrade to […]

 Pablo Picasso was one of the greatest and most influential artists of the 20th century.
 His paintings are among the most recognizable of any artist that has lived.
 However, Picasso was not just known for his art; he was also know for his wit and wisdom.
 While reading through a collection of quotes by Picasso, […]